Age Regression

 those who are either caring for someone dying or are mourning a recent

 loss.
-Exploring past lives and life between lives gives a completely
+Exploring past lives, life between lives and future lives gives a completely

 new perspective to the dying process and can bring great peace and